Loading...

 Pair with Fiber-Rich Foods

-Include vegetables like broccoli, spinach, or kale in your meal.
-These can help slow down glucose absorption.
+Add vegetables like broccoli, spinach, or kale to your meal.
+These can help slow down the absorption of glucose into your bloodstream.

 Stay Hydrated